NunuAbuashvili/TBC_Django_Project/README.md

    - `store_homepage`: Displays a simple homepage message.
    - `list_products`: Returns JSON data for all products, including category info.
    - `list_categories`: Returns JSON data for all categories, including parent information.
+   - `categories_list_view`: Renders a lit of root categories on a `categories.html` page.
+   - `category_detailed_view`: Displays details of a selected category, along with statistics and paginated products.
+Rendered on `category.html`.
+   - `product_detailed_view`: Displays details of a selected product, shown on `product.html`.

 ### Order App
 - The Order app structure is set up, with plans for managing customer orders.